General affine differential geometry of surfaces in affine space $A^3$, I: the elliptical case: Introduction

 The affine geometry was founded by Blaschke, Pick, Radon, Berwald and Thomsen among others in the period from 1916 to 1923.
 For accounts and expository books appeared on the subject, see Blaschke\cite{Blaschke_85}, Guggenheimer\cite{Guggenheimer_63} and Spivak's\cite{Spivak}.
 In these work affine geometry means the equi-affine geometry.
 That is the Kleinian geometry of the affine transformation group which preserves volume.
 But for general affine geometry, i.e. the Kleinian geometry of general affine transformation group, there is little work.
 All the work we can find is Weise\cite{Weise_38}\cite{Weise_39}, Kllingenberg\cite{Klingenberg_81_1}\cite{Klingenberg_51_2}, Svec\cite{Svec_59}, Wilkinson\cite{Wilkinson_88} and Weiner\cite{Weiner_94}.
 The property of volume preserving makes things easier to be dealt with.
 Compared with the equi-affine geometry, the study of general affine geometry is more difficult.

 In Zhao and Gao\cite{Zhao_Gao161} we constructed the theory of general affine differential geometry of plane curves.
 In this paper we will consider the case for space surfaces.
 In the study of classical differential geometry, it seems that the geometry and analysis are vital.
-We will show in this paper that neither geometry nor analysis but algebra is essential in general Kleinian differential geometry.
-The algebraic methods exhibit their strength in our work.
-The viewpoint in this paper makes the structure of a general Kleinian differential geometry theory more transparent.
+We will show in this paper that neither geometry nor analysis but algebra is essential in the theory of general Kleinian differential geometry.
+This means that we can construct the Kleinian differential geometry theory by using pure symbolic computation methods.
+The only ingredient from analysis is that we assume the equations of surfaces we considered can be expanded as power series locally.
+The viewpoint in this paper makes the structure of a Kleinian differential geometry theory more transparent.